B. Differential expression using DESeq2 (Kallisto pathway)

 Speed Slower (alignment + counting) Faster (pseudo-alignment)

-Storage Large (BAM files) Small (quant.sf files)
+Storage Large (BAM files) Small (abundance.tsv files)

 Bias correction Limited Sequence + GC bias